Syvxn/AiMO-Project/README.md

 ### Authoritative server

 Clients never write to the game world.
 When a client wants to do something (join a room, launch an activity), it calls an `@rpc` function on the server.
-The server validates and performs the action, and Godot's `MultiplayerSpawner` automatically replicates the resulting node changes to all clients.
+The server validates and performs the action, and Godot's `MultiplayerSpawner` and `MultiplayerSynchronizer` automatically replicate the resulting node changes to all clients.

 ```
                        Client                                                 Server